vaishnavijatala/Password_Genrator/README.md

-# 🔐 Password Manager Web App
+# 🔐 Password Generator

-This is a secure and user-friendly **Password Manager** web app built with Flask.
+This is a secure and user-friendly **Password Generator** web app built with Flask.
 It allows users to register, log in, generate strong passwords, and store them securely for easy access.

 ## 🚀 Features